 About the Project

-In March 2012, 18 student journalists from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University traveled to Puerto Rico to report on immigration and the U.S. territory's November plebiscite to determine if the island will move toward independence, statehood or stay as is.
+In March 2011, 17 student journalists from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University traveled to the Dominican Republic to report on immigration and border policies and their impact on the country’s large Haitian population.

-The students, all members of a depth reporting class, spent eight days reporting by land, air and boat throughout this Caribbean island.
+The students, all members of a depth reporting class, spent eight days reporting in Santo Domingo and nearby bateyes as well in communities along the border with Haiti.
 They conducted dozens of interviews, shot more than 30 hours of video footage and took thousands of photographs.

 The students worked under the direction of Cronkite faculty members Rick Rodriguez and Jason Manning.
 Rodriguez, former executive editor of the Sacramento (Calif.)
 Bee, is the Carnegie Professor of Journalism at the Cronkite School, where he teaches a seminar on Latino issues and a depth reporting class.
 Manning, former political editor for washingtonpost.com, is the director of student media at ASU and teaches a freshman seminar as well as assisting with the depth reporting class.
 The two have guided students in previous in-depth reporting projects on immigration and border issues in the U.S. and Mexico.

 Cronkite Associate Dean Kristin Gilger and Steve Crane, chief of the school’s Washington bureau, copy edited the project.
 Cronkite technologist Nic Lindh built the website, and Cronkite graduates Lisa Ruhl and Grant Martin served as webmaster and fact-checker, respectively.